Baystation12/Baystation12-Lore/Section 3.md

 - **Lawson Arms**

-Founded by Lawson Neal, Lawson Arms is known for creating many weapons used by Security and Police forces across the galaxy.
-Their lines range from pepper spray to even some rifles, but they're best known for their standard energy pistol, which is a versatile tool found in almost every armory in the galaxy due to its ability to serve as a non-lethal weapon, or if required, a lethal one.
+Founded by Lawson Neal, Lawson Arms is known for designing and producing many weapons used by security and police forces across the galaxy.
+Their lines range from pepper spray to basic energy rifles, but they're best known for their standard energy pistol, a versatile tool found in almost every armory in the galaxy due to its ability to serve as a non-lethal weapon, or if required, a lethal one.

 - **Vu-Cheong**